 The 7 best Photoshop tutorials for beginners

 I personally had a lot of trouble working with layers.
-In the beginning I didn’t see the reason to use them.
+In the beginning, I didn’t see the reason to use them.
 So most of the time I didn’t and it always brought me into trouble.
 Therefore I chose this to be your first tutorial.

-If you take photos yourself, you know that on a photo you see every detail.
+You know that on a photo you see every detail.
 Tiny spots, dust, things you didn’t see when you were clicking away.
 Chaitra @itspinkpot.com has the perfect solution to get rid of these flaws.

 Sarah @xosarah.com goes one step further and adds a personal touch to fonts by creating patterned text.